How to hire employees in Argentina through an employer of record (EOR) [2024]

 Apr 27, 2023

-Argentina is the second-largest country in South America, with a GDP of nearly $500 billion.
+Argentina is the second-largest country in South America, with a GDP of nearly $640 billion.
 With a large economy, stable politics, and a diverse and talented workforce, it's no wonder many global companies are hiring in Argentina.

-To hire full-time employees in any foreign country, you'll need to either establish a legal entity or hire through an Employer of Record (EOR).
-Registering your own local legal entity can be a time-consuming, complex, and expensive process, which is why many companies look to Employer of Record services for help.
+To hire full-time employees in any foreign country, you'll need to either establish a legal entity or hire through an employer of record (EOR).
+Registering your own local legal entity can be a time-consuming, complex, and expensive process, which is why many companies look to employer of record services for help.
 An EOR allows you to hire employees in Argentina, and it handles all the payroll, tax, and compliance considerations for you.

 Step #1: Decide between an Argentinian EOR and a legal entity